 Bonnie had some folks who she seemed especially excited to see.
 Robin Snow and Bruce Carlton were special to her.
 She saw Robin when Robin came to work each day.
 Bonnie stayed at Robin and Bruce’s home many times when Charles and Susan went away.
 Pat Tetreault and Keum Joo Green were special to her as well.
 Bonnie had been part of camping trips with them.
 She also was fond of Neil Jeneral and Ingrid Allen.
-Neil had given Bonnie some ice cream once and there seemed to be a special bond there.
+Neil had given Bonnie some ice cream once and there seemed to be a special bond ever after there.
 Evan Cole was another special person in Bonnie’s life – he stayed with her at Charles and Susan’s home when they were away.
 And she loved visiting Matt Burke at his office.
 Bonnie had stayed with Matt and his wife Melissa in the past.

 Bonnie seemed to be in great health until recent issues with what was apparently a worsening heart issue.
 On Thursday August 29, 2019 she suffered a serious heart problem.
 Bonnie spent much of that day at the Animal Care Clinic in Peterborough, New Hampshire under Dr. Chuck Devinne and his wonderful staff’s care.
 Dr. Devinne indicated that day that we couldn’t tell how much time Bonnie had left.